jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where the SQL Server \| Databases drilldown \| Database Details page \| Growth File Used MB chart failed to Maximize. | SOSSE-6793
 Corrected a problem where you can now clear saved mail server settings for the Spotlight Diagnostic Server. | SOSSE-6792 Corrected a problem on the Spotlight Overview page where clicking on a red Status component shows no information. | SOSSE-6743
-Corrected a problem where Spotlight raised Connection Failure alarms while a connection was in Planned Outage. | DS-964 Corrected a problem where Spotlight took too long to display data on enabling a (disabled) monitored connection. | DS-948 Corrected a problem where Spotlight incorrectly raised an  "Error Log - Error Count" alarm when Configure Error Log Entries was set to Enable error log scanning, all criteria unchecked. | DS-888
+Corrected a problem where the Spotlight Client installed on Windows 10 crashed while checking alarm details. | SOSSE-6499 Corrected a problem where Spotlight raised Connection Failure alarms while a connection was in Planned Outage. | DS-964 Corrected a problem where Spotlight took too long to display data on enabling a (disabled) monitored connection. | DS-948 Corrected a problem where Spotlight incorrectly raised an  "Error Log - Error Count" alarm when Configure Error Log Entries was set to Enable error log scanning, all criteria unchecked. | DS-888